-D(p,j) = Displacement of the jth judge rescaled score from Pa(p) in units of Standard Deviation Sqrt acceptance window for score displacements.
+D(p,j) = Displacement of the jth judge rescaled score from Pa(p) in units of Standard the acceptance window for score displacements.

-Ps(p).
+Deviation Sqrt Ps(p).

 K(p,j) = Progressive deletion limit in standard deviation units.
-This is the external size of the
+This is the external size of